Redocly/redocly-cli/README.md

 Currently, @redocly/openapi-cli supports these features:

-- [x] Multifile validation.
+- [x] Multi-file validation.
 No need to bundle your file before validation.
 - [x] Lightning-fast validation.
-Lint a 1 Mb file in less than one second.
+Lint a 1 MB file in less than one second.
 - [x] Built-in rules for common validations.
 - [x] Configurable severity levels for each rule.
 - [x] Human-readable error messages with codeframes and stylish format options.
 - [x] Intuitive suggestions for misspelled types or references.
 - [x] Easy to implement custom rules.
-- [x] Bundle a multifile definition into a single file.
+- [x] Bundle a multi-file definition into a single file.
 - [x] Decorators to modify a validated definition during bundling.
 - [x] Preview reference docs for local development.
 - [x] Support for OpenAPI 2 (fka Swagger) and OpenAPI 3.0.
-- [x] Basic Support for OpenAPI 3.1
+- [x] Basic support for OpenAPI 3.1

 ## What makes this tool different